SHAREHOLDER ALERT: Levi & Korsinsky Notifies Docgo Inc.(DCGO) Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of DocGo investors who were adversely affected by alleged securities fraud between November 8, 2022 and September 17, 2023.
 Follow the link below to get more information and be contacted by a member of our team: